GauriGotekar/Excel-Dashboards/README.md

 # Excel-Dashboards
 These are interactive excel dashboards based on publicly available Swaccha Sarvekshan Data.
+The Swaccha Sarvekshan data is carefully analyzed using various tools in Excel.
+The result is comprehensive and user-friendly dashboards.
+For various metrics, their deviations from the national and state averages are recorded, which aides in analyzing the gaps of urban planning, and thereby in decision-making process.